gokrazy/firmware/README.md

 # gokrazy firmware repository

-This repository holds bootloader firmware files for the Raspberry Pi 3, Pi 4, and Pi Zero 2 W used by the [gokrazy](https://gokrazy.org/) project.
+This repository holds bootloader firmware files for the Raspberry Pi 3, Pi 4, Pi 5 and Pi Zero 2 W used by the [gokrazy](https://gokrazy.org/) project.

 The files in this repository are picked up automatically by the `gok` tool, so you don’t need to interact with this repository unless you want to update the